dquat/Matriad/README.md

 ![Matriad Logo](https://raw.githubusercontent.com/dquat/Matriad/main/matriad_name_dark.svg#gh-light-mode-only)
 ![Matriad Logo](https://raw.githubusercontent.com/dquat/Matriad/main/matriad_name_light.svg#gh-dark-mode-only)
 # The Matriad programming language
-- Corul was the previous name of the language
-- Now it is Matriad
----

 # Prerequisites
-- [Rust](https://www.rust-lang.org/) must be installed, version 1.59.0 or greater
+- [Rust](https://www.rust-lang.org/) must be installed, version 1.60.0 or greater
+  - Older versions of Rust may compile this code, but there are no guarantees, so it is recommended you use the latest version of Rust when compiling this program.
   - Installing cargo for [rust](https://www.rust-lang.org/) is also recommended
   - You can install both cargo and the rust compiler with [rustup](https://rustup.rs/)
 - [Git](https://git-scm.com/) must be installed if you want to download the source code through the terminal
 # Cloning
 Clone the source-code using git like so:
 ```bash